luandaja/patterns-box/patterns/adapter.md

 ### Disadvantages

-* The rabbit trail effect
+* The rabbit trail effect.
 * Prone to over-engineering

 ## Demo